 Access To Bibles:

-Bibles are available in urban areas, but most people in rural areas do not have access to them or cannot afford to buy them.
+Bibles are available in urban areas, but most people in rural areas do not have access to them or cannot afford them.
 In addition, many tribal dialects are spoken in rural areas of Uganda, and literacy rates are low among older members of the population.
 Give Bibles

 VOM supports the distribution of print and audio Bibles in areas with a heavy Muslim influence and helps believers who have been attacked, threatened or ostracized because of their Christian faith.
 VOM is also sponsoring conferences in central Uganda to inform Christians of encroaching Islamization and to empower churches and pastors to continue standing for Christ in the face of radical Islamic activity while caring for Christian converts from Islam.
 Give to VOM’s Global Ministry

 - Pray for the courage and safety of Christian converts from Islam who are now sharing the gospel.

 - Pray for Ali Mukisa, persecuted by his brothers for leaving Islam.

 - Pray for more believers who can respond to the increasing number of Christian converts from Islam.